Skip to main content

 In October 2024, Australia and Ukraine began negotiations for a new tax treaty between our countries, as part of Australia’s expanded tax treaty program (announced in December 2023).
 A tax treaty will support trade and investment, reduce tax barriers and help foster stronger ties between Australia and Ukraine, and reflects the Australian Government’s ongoing support for Ukraine.

-Australia's trade relationship with Ukraine is modest, with two-way trade totalling $166 million in 2023.
-Goods and services exports from Australia were valued at $97.2 million in 2023.
-In the same period, Australia imported $68.5 million worth of products from Ukraine, mainly vegetable oils and fats.
+Australia's trade relationship with Ukraine is modest but growing, with two-way trade totalling $243 million in 2024.
+Goods and services exports from Australia were valued at $154.1 million in 2024.
+In the same period, Australia imported $89.8 million worth of products from Ukraine, mainly telecommunication equipment and parts, vegetable oils and fats and household-type equipment.
 Since July 2022, Australia provided duty-free access to Ukrainian imports to Australia to support Ukraine's recovery and trade opportunities.
 This measure has been extended until 3 July 2026.

 Further economic and trade information can be found in the Ukraine Country Fact Sheet.